 VegNews Exclusive: Q&A with The Cooking Channels Jason Wrobel

-In this exclusive interview with VN co-founder Colleen Holland, TV personality Jason Wrobel dishes on his new cooking show, what its like working with celebrities, and his top tips for getting healthy.
+VegNews' Colleen Holland shares this exclusive interview with TV personality Jason Wrobel on his new cooking show, what its like working with celebrities, and his top tips for getting healthy.

-This weekend, history is being made.
-The new vegan cooking show, How to Live to 100, debuts on The Cooking Channel–the first-ever veg program on the mainstream cable network.
+Last weekend, history was made.
+The new vegan cooking show, How to Live to 100, kicked off its 2014 series on The Cooking Channel–the first-ever veg program on the mainstream cable network.
 Hosted by the illustrious, vivacious, and hysterical Jason Wrobel, his expertise in making healthy food fun and accessible will have you (and America) clamoring for more.
 Jason will be whipping up such recipes as Cilantro-Lime Pesto Pasta, Pineapple Mango Salsa, Nacho Cheesy Popcorn, and Malt Milkshakes—and is known by many in the culinary world as the “king of superfoods.”
 A former restaurant and celebrity chef, count on TV’s newest vegan personality to provide inspiration, information, and techniques you won’t find anywhere else.
 I chatted with Jason this week as he prepares for the big launch, and we discussed everything from his favorite celebrity gig to what he’s cooking at home these days.

 Colleen Holland: Jason, congratulations on your new television show.
 Tell us a little bit about your food background.